-5.1 Suspension; Termination.
-In addition to the termination rights specified in the Order Form, Rubicon Project may limit and/or suspend Customer’s access to and use of the RP Materials (including ceasing purchase, sale, delivery, or serving of Ads or Ad Inventory) if Rubicon Project has a reasonable basis to suspect that (a) Customer is violating the terms of the Agreement, or (b) Customer’s continued use of the RP Materials is likely to damage or cause harm or risk to Rubicon Project, the RP Materials, other customers, or end users of Media or their data, devices, or systems.
-Rubicon Project will use commercially reasonable efforts to provide Customer with notice prior to any limitation or suspension, but in any event will notify Customer promptly thereafter.
-If the event giving rise to the limitation or suspension is able to be cured (as reasonably determined by Rubicon Project), Customer shall have five (5) days to cure (“Suspension Window”).
-If Customer has not cured before the expiration of the Suspension Window, or if the subject activity is not able to be cured, then Rubicon Project may terminate the Agreement or any Service in whole or in part upon written notice (email acceptable).
+5.2 Suspension; Termination.
+In addition to the termination rights specified in the Order Form, Rubicon Project may limit, suspend, and/or terminate Customer’s access to and use of the RP Materials (including ceasing purchase, sale, delivery, or serving of Ads or Ad Inventory) if Rubicon Project has a reasonable basis to suspect that (a) Customer is violating the terms of the Agreement, or (b) Customer’s continued use of the RP Materials is likely to damage or cause harm or risk to Rubicon Project, the RP Materials, other customers, or end users of Media or their data, devices, or systems.
+Rubicon Project will use commercially reasonable efforts to provide Customer with notice prior to any limitation, suspension, or termination, but in any event will notify Customer promptly thereafter.
+If an event giving rise to a limitation or suspension is able to be cured (as reasonably determined by Rubicon Project), Customer shall have five (5) days to cure (“Suspension Window”).
+If Customer has not cured before the expiration of the Suspension Window, then Rubicon Project may terminate the Agreement or any Service in whole or in part upon written notice (email acceptable).

-5.2 Effect of Termination.
-Upon termination, for any reason, of the Agreement or any Service in whole or in part, the following will apply either in total or in relation to the individually terminated Service, as applicable: (a) all access rights granted pursuant to the Agreement to the RP Materials and each party’s Marks shall immediately terminate; (b) Customer will cease all use of RP Materials, and Customer will remove any RP Technology from Customer’s Media within two (2) business days of termination; and (c) the following will survive: (i) any provisions specified by their terms to survive; and (ii) provisions of the Agreement that, by their nature, are applicable to matters at issue between the parties after termination of the Agreement, such as accrued unpaid payment obligations, indemnities, confidentiality, proprietary rights, legal and regulatory compliance, and obligations with respect to third parties.
+5.3 Effect of Termination.
+Upon termination, for any reason, of the Agreement or any Service in whole or in part, the following will apply either in total or in relation to the individually terminated Service, as applicable: (a) all access rights granted to the RP Materials and each party’s Marks shall immediately terminate; (b) Customer will cease all use of RP Materials within two (2) business days of termination; and (c) the following will survive: (i) any provisions specified by their terms to survive; and (ii) provisions of the Agreement that, by their nature, are applicable to matters at issue between the parties after termination of the Agreement, such as accrued unpaid payment obligations, indemnities, confidentiality, proprietary rights, legal and regulatory compliance, and obligations with respect to third parties.
 The termination of the Agreement shall be without prejudice to the rights and remedies of the parties that may have accrued prior to the date of termination or expiration (as applicable).
 Termination of the Agreement by either party will not act as a waiver of any breach of the Agreement and will not act as a release of liability under the Agreement.

 6. REPRESENTATIONS AND WARRANTIES; DISCLAIMER